ExcitedStates/qfit-3.0/README.md

 of the Phenix software suite.
 This script is currently written to work with version Phenix 1.20.

-To model alternate conformers for all residues in a *Cryo-EM* model using qFit, the following command should be used:
+To model alternate conformers for all residues in a *cryo-EM* model using qFit, the following command should be used:

 `qfit_protein [MAP_FILE] -r [RES] [PDB_FILE] -em`